 For about 8,000-9,000 Baht you can do a 3 day open water scuba diving course on Koh Tao, including the PADI certificate that allows you to dive all over the world.

 But that’s all I know about it, I haven’t done this myself yet.
-For more info you can check out Phoenix Divers, Big Blue Diving or Simple Life Divers, which are some of the most popular tour operators, or read through the reviews on TripAdvisor.
+For more info you can check out Ban’s Diving Resort, Big Blue Diving or Simple Life Divers, which are some of the most popular tour operators, or read through the reviews on TripAdvisor.

-So that’s the highlights on Koh Tao!
-Let me know if you have any questions (other than diving related).
+So that’s the highlights on Koh Tao, have fun!

 - See also: Ferry Guide from Koh Phangan to Koh Tao